davesahaj/davesahaj/README.md

 - 🔭 Building automations for world 🌐
 - 😉 Known for converting coffee into code!
-- 🌱 Current Tech stack: Python Stack 🔥
+- 🌱 Current Tech stack: MERN Stack 🔥
 - 📱 Currently working 'API first' Development
 - 👯 I’m always open to collaborate with other Open Source Developers
 - 💬 Ask me about anything, I am happy to help